iamllanero/reckon/README.md

 ```

 ## CONTRIBUTING

+Some general design principles:

+- This is a CLI heavy project intended for technical users.
+- Users should be expected to configure, make manual entries, and overrides
+  via editing text files (vs. any sort of UI or CLI).
+- For now, one py file in the main directory should be used for each function.
+- Each py file can take input from other py files, but should generally not
+  modify them; instead, only creating their own file.
+- Files in the output directory should be expected to be overwritten by py
+  files.
+- Files in other directories should not be overwritten by py files.

 Please feel free to create issues and pull requests with any changes.
 Since
 this is a personal project, I won't always fix all issues that I am not